21

 Quick Fun: CSS3 Filter Effects

 I quickly played with the brand-new CSS Filter Effects on the latest WebKit Nightly!
-(Edited: and Chrome Canary 18.0.976.0 +)
+(Edited: Now also supported on Chrome Canary 18.0.976.0 +)

 Click the images to view in the full size.